wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_deb.rst

 		$ service wazuh-manager status

-Installing Wazuh API
+Installing the Wazuh API
 --------------------

 1. NodeJS >= 4.6.1 is required in order to run the Wazuh API.
-If you do not have NodeJS installed, or your version is older than 4.6.1, we recommend you add the official NodeJS repository like this:
+If you do not have NodeJS installed, or your version is older than 4.6.1, we recommend that you add the official NodeJS repository like this:

 	.. code-block:: bash